 We're going to push one of our Plastic repositories to GitHub.
-You'll see that this process is similar to the previous one.
+This process is similar to the previous one.

-I created a new GitHub repository in order to export my Plastic repository to GitHub:
+Create a new GitHub repository to export your Plastic repository to GitHub:

-I've chose my dokancode Plastic repo.
-In the Branch Explorer view, right-click one of its branches and, as we did in the previous chapter, select the Sync with Git menu option:
+In this example, the dokancode Plastic repo is used.
+In the Branch Explorer view, right-click one of its branches and select the Sync with Git menu option:

 The Sync dialog will be launched.

-Then, click the Sync button to start the synchronization.
-In this case, we're going to push (or export) our Plastic repository:
+Click the Sync button to start the synchronization.
+In this case, you're pushing (or exporting) your Plastic repository: